leeper/xyllabus/README.md

 # A Syllabus Markup Language #

-This repository contains working code for a universal course syllabus markup language, tentatively called Xyllabus.
+This repository contains working code for a universal course syllabus markup language, tentatively called xyllabus.

 ## Motivation ##